Lissy93/AdGuardian-Term/.github/README.md

 For project setup, see the [Development](#development) section.

 #### New here?
 To get started, fork the repo, make your changes, add, commit and push the code, then come back here to open a pull request.
-If you're new to GitHub or open source, [this guide](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3#let-s-make-our-first-pull-request-) or the [git docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) may help you get started, but feel free to reach out if you need any support.
+If you're new to GitHub or open source, [this tutorial](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3#let-s-make-our-first-pull-request-) may help, I've also put some beginner guides together at [git-into-open-source](https://github.com/Lissy93/git-into-open-source) - but feel free to reach out if you need any support.

 #### Not a coder?
 You can support the project in other ways too, drop us a star, consider sponsoring us on GitHub, share within your network, and report any bugs you come across.